-The Fund pays management fee calculated at an annual rate of 1.25 percent per annum of the Fund's net assets (equity) attributable to unitholders.
-This management fee is accrued daily and paid on a monthly basis as per the Terms and Conditions of the Fund.
+The Fund pays management fee calculated at an annual rate of 0.5 percent per annum of the Fund's net assets (equity) attributable to the unitholders.
+Management fee is accrued daily and paid on a monthly basis per the Terms and Conditions of the Fund.

-The Fund pays custody fee, administration fee and registration fee to HSBC Saudi Arabia Limited who is the custodian, administrator and registrar of the Fund.
-These fees are calculated based on slab percentages linked to net assets (equity) attributable to unitholders of the Fund subject to stated minimum fee.
+The Fund pays custody fee, administration fee and registration fee to HSBC Saudi Arabia.
+These fees are calculated based on slab percentages linked to net assets (equity) value of the Fund subject to stated minimum fee.